Music Outreach Programs

 The New England Youth Wind Ensemble

 The New England Youth Wind Ensemble founded in 2000 by Artistic Director and Conductor Deb Huber, is for high school students in grades 9-12.
 The ensemble meets on Monday evenings from 6:45 to 9 p.m. in Durgin Concert Hall.
 UMass Lowell's New England Youth Wind Ensembles are an integral component of the community outreach programs offered at the university.
 NEYWE reflects a microcosm of the community in musicianship and cultural diversity.
 Our Junior and Senior Wind Ensembles are thriving and vital components of a community organization that provide an educational learning experience for both ensemble participants and college music-student coaches.
-The collaboration with and instruction from college mentors is invaluable as is the opportunity for child to sit next to a college musician, someone who cares about the child's successful learning and understanding, whose dream is to teach and who'd passion is music.
+The collaboration with and instruction from college mentors is invaluable as is the opportunity for a child to sit next to a college musician, someone who cares about the child's successful learning and understanding, whose dream is to teach and whose passion is music.

 Students of diverse backgrounds and varied levels of prowess are exposed to commissioned works, perform with soloists and are taught by university faculty and coached by college musicians.
 Participants build self-confidence and self-esteem, further musicianship and improve individual music skills in an environment of teamwork and learning.
 Emphasis is place on educational and artistic development as well as ensemble technique.
 Repertoire is chosen from diverse periods and styles, adjusted to meet the proficiency of participants.
 This Honor's band program inspires students from diverse backgrounds to work and achieve.
 Together.
 Auditions take place in January.
 The ensemble begins at the end of January and runs through April, with a finale concert taking place in May.
 Applications can be downloaded from the website.
 For more information contact the Artistic Director and Conductor Deb Huber at 978-934-4133.